 Applications are assessed by Groundwork to ensure they are eligible.
 In areas where application numbers are high, Tesco colleagues will shortlist the projects to determine which go forward to the customer vote.

-Three community projects in each local area will be voted on by customers in Tesco stores throughout the UK, with projects changing every other month.
+Three community projects in each local area will be voted on by customers in Tesco stores throughout the Great Britain, with projects changing every other month.
 Following the vote, the project that received the most votes in its area will receive a grant of up to £4,000, second place receiving up to £2,000 and third place up to £1,000.

 Who is eligible to apply?